SalishSeaCast/docs/README.rst

 TODO:

-* Add link to the rendered docs
 * Add link to the project contributors list
+* Fix PDF rendering on rtd and add link to PDF